gruntwork-io/git-xargs/README.md

 `go get github.com/gruntwork-io/git-xargs`

+1. **Alternatively, use go get to install a specific release of git-xargs**

+`go get github.com/gruntwork-io/git-xargs@v0.0.4`

 ### Try it out!

 1. **Provide a script or command and target some repos**.
 Here's a simple example of running the `touch` command in